stripe-samples/connect-destination-charge/README.md

 cp .env.example server/node/.env
 ```

 You will need a Stripe account in order to run the demo.
-Once you set up your account, go to the Stripe [developer dashboard](https://stripe.com/docs/development#api-keys) to find your API keys and to your [Connect settings](https://dashboard.stripe.com/settings/applications) to find your client application ID.
+Once you set up your account, go to the Stripe [developer dashboard](https://stripe.com/docs/development#api-keys) to find your API keys.

 ```
 STRIPE_PUBLISHABLE_KEY=<replace-with-your-publishable-key>
 STRIPE_SECRET_KEY=<replace-with-your-secret-key>
-STRIPE_CLIENT_ID=<replace-with-your-client-application-id>
 ```

 `STATIC_DIR` tells the server where to the client files are located and does not need to be modified unless you move the server files.